patryk-pszeniczny/rust-spigot/README.md

 [![License](https://img.shields.io/badge/license-TBD-lightgrey.svg)]()

 A **Rust-style building system**: the foundational core for a survival/construction game server.
-It implements building blocks (foundations, walls, ceilings), placement rules, stability checks, upgrade paths, permissions, and backend services (persistence, auth, events).
+It implements building blocks (foundations, walls, ceilings), placement rules, stability checks, upgrade paths, permissions, and backend services (persistence, events).
 > **Note:** The core is **not 100% finished**.
 Some modules are actively evolving.

 ---